Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - Information reflected in the primary accounting documents is subject to timely registration and storage in the accounting registers.

-- Assets and liabilities are subject to inventarisation.
+- Assets and liabilities are subject to inventorisation.

-- Accounting items are to be recorded in Russian roubles.
+- Accounting items must be recorded in Russian rubles.

 What are the requirements for companies regarding disclosure of potential violations of anti-corruption regulations?

 Under Russian law, companies are not specifically obliged to disclose potential violations of anti-corruption regulations.
-However, the voluntary disclosure of such violations may be part of the measures taken by organisations in order to comply with their obligations under the Anti-corruption Law to develop and implement anti-corruption measures.
+However, the voluntary disclosure of such violations may be part of the measures taken by organisations to comply with their obligations under the Anti-corruption Law to develop and implement anti-corruption measures.
 Further, since 14 August 2018 self-reporting to the Russian law enforcement agencies may exclude companies from liability under Article 19.28 of the Administrative Offences Code (unlawful remuneration on behalf of a legal entity).

 What penalties are available to the courts for violations of corruption laws by individuals?